-At Premier Cardiology Consultants, we use balloon angioplasty, often with the placement of a stent, to open the blockage and to minimize the chances of blockage recurring in the same location.
+At Premier Cardiology Consultants, we use balloon angioplasty, often with the placement of a stent, to open the blockage and to minimize the chances of a blockage recurring in the same location.

 During angioplasty, we insert a balloon catheter, often mounted with a stent, into the artery with the blockage.
 We move the catheter to the area of the blockage and expand the balloon.
 This compresses the plaque against the wall of the artery and reduces the blockage, returning better blood flow.
 We deflate the balloon, but the stent remains in place keeping the artery open.

 What is a stent?

 Known mostly for their use with coronary artery disease, where stents have been widely used for over 20 years, stents can also be used in the leg arteries for the same purpose — to hold the artery open to maintain blood flow — in cases of peripheral artery disease.

 Stents are basically like a scaffold that is inserted into your artery at the location of the blockage.
 This framework supports the artery walls, keeping them open and reducing the chances of recurrent blockage or narrowing after angioplasty.
 Stents consist of an expandable mesh tube made of medical-grade stainless steel or cobalt alloy metal.
 Stents can also consist of materials that your body absorbs over time.
 Some also have a medicated coating to help prevent re-narrowing or the formation of clots at the site of insertion.